AKIN - Wear the World

 The pieces

 All pieces are made in 100% recycled sterling silver.
-Sand grain size, color and distribution vary naturally.
-Each piece is hand-filled and minor variations should be expected.
+Each piece is hand-filled.
+Minor variations are part of it.

 The small is never small.